MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-flow.md

 ## Prerequisites

-- You need the [on-premises data gateway](https://go.microsoft.com/fwlink/?LinkID=820580&clcid=0x409) for your device to have the desktop flow triggered by Power Automate.

-   The gateway is an enterprise-grade secure connection between Power Automate and your device (where your UI flow runs).
-Power Automate uses the gateway to access your on-premises device so that it can trigger your UI flows from an event, schedule, or button.

-- As an alternative to the on-premises data gateways, you can use [machines](manage-machines.md) and [machine groups](manage-machine-groups.md) to trigger desktop flows through Power Automate.
+- To trigger desktop flows through Power Automate, you have to use [machines](manage-machines.md) or [machine groups](manage-machine-groups.md).
 Machines are physical or virtual devices that are used to automate desktop processes.
 Machine groups allow you to organize multiple machines together to help distribute your automation workload.

+   As an alternative to the machines, you can use the [on-premises data gateway](https://go.microsoft.com/fwlink/?LinkID=820580&clcid=0x409).
+The gateway is an enterprise-grade secure connection between Power Automate and your device.

 - A work or school account.